nexon33/voynich-grammar-analysis/PUBLICATION_DRAFT.md

 **We do not claim to have "decoded" or "translated" the manuscript.** We have validated morphological structure.
 Semantic work is a separate research program.

+#### 4.3.4 What Would Constitute Validation Failure?

+We specify **falsification criteria**—conditions under which our analysis should be rejected:

+**Our analysis fails if:**

+1. **Random text hypothesis:** If random character sequences from unrelated texts score 8-10/10 on our validation framework at similar rates → framework is not selective enough

+2. **Non-replicability:** If independent researchers using our scripts cannot reproduce our 49 validated morphemes → results are artifacts of our specific implementation

+3. **No predictive power:** If validated morphology cannot successfully parse previously unseen passages at >60% rate → "validation" doesn't generalize

+4. **Alternative explanation superior:** If simpler explanations (e.g., simple substitution cipher) better account for observed patterns with fewer assumptions → Occam's razor favors alternative

+5. **Zero semantic progress:** If after expert consultation and extensive analysis, no semantic interpretations can be validated for ANY of our 49 morphemes → structural patterns may be coincidental

+**We commit to:**
+- Revising or withdrawing claims if falsification criteria are met
+- Transparently reporting any replication failures
+- Updating analysis based on community feedback

+This is science, not advocacy.
+Our goal is understanding, not defending a particular interpretation.

 ### 4.4 Comparison with Previous Work

 **Bax (2014):** Proposed direct semantic interpretations without adequate validation.
 Our approach differs by: